stevemorris/Epublib4r/README.md

-# Epublib-Ruby
+# Epublib4r

-Epublib-Ruby is a Ruby wrapper for the [Epublib Java EPUB library](https://github.com/psiegman/epublib).
+Epublib4r is a Ruby wrapper for the [Epublib Java EPUB library](https://github.com/psiegman/epublib).
 This library enables you to read and write EPUB files.
 The wrapper is a Ruby gem and provides a Ruby interface to core features of the Epublib Java library.

 I developed this gem as part of [Ruby Mendicant University's](http://university.rubymendicant.com/) September 2011 session.